isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 as an Arts student.
 Her tutors and peers valued her contributions in class
 - she was articulate, perceptive and always willing to share her views, yet respectful of differing perspectives.
-Sneha participated actively in college life and was not only engaged in her CCA, Art Club, but was also an emcee for VJC’s Teachers’ Day celebration and Guitar Ensemble’s public performance.
+Sneha participated actively in college life, being deeply engaged in her CCA, Art Club, and was also an emcee for VJC’s Teachers’ Day celebration and Guitar Ensemble’s public performance.
 Sneha’s journey in discovering her passion and her zest for life is indeed inspiring, demonstrating her courage and fervour to pursue her interests with excellence.</p>